FAQ - Frequently Asked Questions & Answers FAQ - Frequently Asked Questions & Answers

 • Grinding wheels and machine spindles

-• Pumps (pump impellers, compressor wheels and shafts)
+• Pumps and impellers

 • Pulleys and flywheels

-• Electric motor and generator rotors (including armatures, rotors assembled with couplings)
+• Electric motor and generator rotors

-• Propellers and air screws (balancing blade rotors, marine propellers)
+• Propellers and air screws

-Feature Balanset-1A Balanset-4 Arbalance
+Feature Balanset-1A Balanset-4 ArBalance

 Can I upgrade an old balancing machine with Balanset-1A?

-Yes, this option is provided.
-Balanset-1A can be used as a measuring system for a balancing machine.
-If you have a stationary balancing stand with a mechanical-optical indication system or failed electronics, you can install Balanset sensors on its supports and thus "digitize" the machine.
+Yes, Balanset-1A can be used as a measuring system for a balancing machine.
+If you have a stationary balancing stand with outdated electronics, you can install Balanset sensors on its supports and "digitize" the machine, getting modern balancing functionality without purchasing an expensive new stand.

 Preparation and Basic Operation